 New blog release, how to keep you painted surfaces clean – Mehr ApS

-On the MEHR ApS website there is a blog that has been underway for some time, trying to figure out the right tips and tricks for you to know, and what it does for your home to get the surfaces clean.
+The blog has been underway for some time, trying to figure out the right tips and tricks for you to know, so you know exactly how to do it, but definitely also the benefits from getting the surfaces clean.

-On the blog you can read exactly what the benefits are from the cleaning of the surfaces, as well as a guide from Mehr ApS to you, on how to do the cleaning and some tips to go along with that.
+On the blog you can read exactly what the benefits are from the cleaning of the surfaces, as well as a guide for you, on how to do the cleaning and some tips to go along with that.

 Furthermore, it covers the different kinds of grime and filth that can get on the surfaces.
 To go along with that, Mehr ApS has also provided different cleaning methods to clean the surfaces from the different kinds of grime and filth.